ckincaid17/cs244-hashpipe-reproduction/README.md

 # cs244-hashpipe-reproduction

 ## Description

-Sierra Kaplan-Nelson and Colin Kincaid's (reproducible) reproduction of "Detecting Heavy-Hitters Entirely in the Data Plane" by Sivaraman et al.
+Sierra Kaplan-Nelson and Colin Kincaid's (reproducible) reproduction of "Detecting Heavy-Hitters Entirely in the Data Plane" by Sivaraman et al. See our final report pdf as `final_paper.pdf` in this directory.

 ## Running our code